 The answer to that will, of course, be different for everyone.
 I can only tell you how we've done it and that we'll continue traveling frugally in this way for as long and as often as we can.
 Why?
 Because it's fun, it's adventurous, it's romantic and it's cheap.

 When we plan a long road trip we plan on traveling frugally.
-We generally budget from $500.00 to $600.00 per person per month for our travels.
+As of 2013, we budget from $600.00 to $800.00 per person per month for our travels.
 This includes all expenses of our trip including food and personal items that we'd be purchasing even if we were staying home.
 And, as you'll see from our records below, we don't hold back on mileage.

 We're not traveling to go and sit in one spot.
 We're going to see and experience as much as we can at a pace that keeps the trip relaxing but, at the same time, exciting and spontaneous.

-The following is a brief synopsis of our expenses on our five longest RV trips and includes all expenses for two people.
+The following is a brief synopsis of our expenses on our six longest RV trips and includes all expenses for two people.

-The breakdown is in Canadian dollars, but line 11 gives you the US dollar equivalent.
+The breakdown is in Canadian dollars, but line 11 (line 12 in the last two examples) gives you the US dollar equivalent.

 If you have trouble understanding the reports or don't believe we (or more importantly, you) can actually have fun and spend so little by traveling frugally be sure to read the section directly following the reports titled, “And The Best News Is… You Can Do It Even Cheaper!”